 No two businesses are alike—particularly in high-complexity areas like the last mile.
 This means that no two companies deal with exactly the same set of challenges—which may explain why so many businesses attempt to build and develop their own supply chain technology in-house.
 Of course, what most businesses realize at some point in the process is that developing every aspect of supply chain technology takes many years, a lot of money, and a high level of technical expertise that might not overlap with the skills of their existing teams.

 Choosing to develop tools in-house rather than engaging experienced technological solutions partners can hinder your company from both expanding your business and achieving better profitability.
-On the other hand, choosing the right solutions provider is a major endeavor in and of itself, and it can be difficult to figure out what to look for.
+On the other hand, choosing the right 3PL management software is a major endeavor in and of itself, and it can be difficult to figure out what to look for.
 After all, no one understands your unique business needs better than you do.

-When choosing a solutions partner, companies must select one that has the following:
+When choosing a 3rd party logistics software partner, companies must select one that has the following:

 - Expertise and experience that can augment the company's competencies and provide added value